Say Thanks Day 2019

 We have a new menu this year consisting of shrimp, sausage & the fixings that comes with our shrimp boil.
 This years location will be closer to the social club row, so you can conveniently stop by to visit all young alum, as well as your social club.
 We will have a photo booth competition at the tailgate, you can get more details the day of Homecoming at our booth.

 Whether you’re hunting for a job, looking for a church home, or just wanting to reconnect with your alma mater, we can help.
 The Office of University Advancement will organize the professional portion, with assistance by the COBA Center for Professional Excellence and the Harding Career Services.
 These two organizations are constantly seeking to better serve students and alumni.

 - Providing job help, from creating professional connections to resume consultations

 - Helping you find a church home, whether you’re new to the area or you just haven’t found the right one yet

 - Planning social events on campus, such as tailgates, dinners and sports activities

 - Hosting Generation HU events in cities with a large young alumni population to make it easier to connect and re-connect recent alumni with each other.

-What is Generation HU in your city?
+Generation HU in your city?

 If an event is planned for your city, you don’t want to miss it.
 To stay informed on when and where the events will be held, make sure your contact information is updated below.